 Dr Petros Karadimas

 Dr. Petros Karadimas was born in Tripolis, Greece.
 He received the M.Eng. and Ph.D. degrees from the Department of Electrical and Computer Engineering, University of Patras, Greece, in 2002 and 2008, respectively.
-From December 2009 to August 2011, he was a Research Fellow in the Centre for Wireless Network Design (CWIND), University of Bedfordshire, UK, from December 2009.
-He was appointed as a Lecturer in Electronic Engineering in the same University in September 2011.
+From December 2009 to August 2011, he was a Research Fellow in the Centre for Wireless Network Design (CWIND), University of Bedfordshire, U.K., where, in September 2011, he was appointed a Lecturer in Electronic Engineering in the same University in September 2011.
 In August 2016, he was a Lecturer in electrical and electronic engineering with the James Watt School of Engineering, University of Glasgow, U.K., where he established a research group focusing on antenna arrays and MIMO antennas design and optimization.
 He also led the development and establishment of the Communications Sensing and Imaging (CSI) research theme as part of the Systems, Power and Energy (SPE) division of the James Watt School of Engineering.